-The ATO now matches transaction data from digital exchanges, so it is more important than ever to ensure cryptocurrency gains and losses are correctly reported.
+Because the ATO now compares transaction data from digital exchanges, it’s more crucial than ever to record cryptocurrency gains and losses appropriately.

 Different rules apply if you use cryptocurrency in business, such as running your start-up or trading large volumes of cryptocurrency.